yure1432/networktree/README.txt

+IMPORTANT --> RUN THE .sh FILE, WITHOUT THAT THE "alive.txt" WON'T GENERATE!!!!

 This document breaks down the entire Python script at the deepest level, explaining every command, concept, structure, and interaction with the Linux network stack.

 -----------------------------------------------------